PunchablePlushie/godot-game-settings/README.md

 	<img src="https://i.postimg.cc/cCGPB9Kt/ggs-icon.png" alt="GGS icon">
 </p>

+## 3.2.2

+- Fix a type error in the fullscreen setting.
+- Change the fullscreen setting to use exclusive fullscreen mode instead.

 ## 3.2.1

-- Fix EditorInterface parse error when the project is exported.
+- Fix `EditorInterface` parse error when the project is exported.
 - Fix resource loader errors when hte project is exported.

 ## 3.2.0